 - Job-based insurance coverage, if your employer provides it to you;

 - Student health insurance, depending on your school; and

 - Purchasing your own plan.
 The best place to do this is on your state’s Health Insurance Marketplace website, where you can compare rates and find out if you are eligible for discounts based on your income.
-You can also use the “Discount Calculator” feature on this app to see what discounts you may be eligible for!
+You can also use this Health Insurance Marketplace Calculator to see what discounts you may be eligible for!

 If you don’t think you can afford coverage, go ahead and fill out an application on your state’s Health Insurance Marketplace website.
-You may be eligible for low-cost coverage through newly-expanded Medicaid programs or new cost assistance options.
+You may be eligible for low-cost coverage through newly-expanded Medicaid programs or discounted coverage plans.
 By filling out an application, you can at least see your options or find out if you qualify for a “hardship exemption” so you won’t have to pay a penalty for going without insurance coverage.

 If you can’t afford insurance after going through the marketplace, there may be clinics, community health centers, or hospitals in your area that provide free or low-cost care.
 These facilities can serve as a backstop until you can afford full coverage.
 If you’re a student, your school may also offer some basic services at no charge through the student health center.
-Check out our “Find a Doctor” section to find local clinics, or check with your school’s student health department to see what they offer.
+Download our HealthYI app to find local clinics, or check with your school’s student health department to see what they offer.
 You can also go to findahealthcenter.hrsa.gov to find a federally-qualified community health center near you.